2012 Ford EcoBoost 400: Background

-Homestead Miami Speedway is one of ten intermediate tracks to hold NASCAR races; the others are Atlanta Motor Speedway, Kansas Speedway, Chicagoland Speedway, Darlington Raceway, Texas Motor Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Charlotte Motor Speedway.
-The race was held on the standard track at Homestead Miami Speedway; a four-turn oval track that is 1.5 mi long.
+Homestead–Miami Speedway is one of ten intermediate tracks to hold NASCAR races.
+The race was held on the standard track at Homestead; a four-turn oval track that is 1.5 mi long.
 The track's turns are banked from 18 to 20 degrees, while the front stretch, the location of the finish line, is banked at three degrees.
 The back stretch, opposite of the front, also has a three degree banking.
 The racetrack has seats for 65,000 spectators.

 Heading into the final race of the season, Brad Keselowski was leading the Drivers' Championship with 2,371 points while Jimmie Johnson was second with 2,351 points, twenty points behind Keselowski.
 A maximum of 48 points were available for the final race.
 Behind Keselowski and Johnson in the Drivers' Championship, Kasey Kahne was third with 2,321 points, three points ahead of Clint Bowyer and twelve ahead of Denny Hamlin in fourth and fifth.
 Matt Kenseth with 2,297 was four points ahead of Greg Biffle, as Kevin Harvick with 2,285 points, was one point ahead of Tony Stewart and twenty-five ahead of Martin Truex Jr. Jeff Gordon and Dale Earnhardt Jr. was eleventh and twelfth with 2,256 and 2,211 points, respectively.

-Chevrolet had already secured the Manufacturer's Championship, and entered the race on 240 points, thirty-three points ahead of Toyota with 203 points, with a maximum of nine points available at the Ford EcoBoost 400.
+Chevrolet had already secured the Manufacturers' champions, and entered the race on 240 points, thirty-three points ahead of Toyota with 203 points, with a maximum of nine points available at the Ford EcoBoost 400.
 Ford was third with 170 points, seventeen ahead of Dodge.
 Stewart was the race's defending winner, after his victory at the 2011 race.